BornPsych/photo-gallary/README.md

 - [ ] delete button (w/ Server Actions)
 - [ ] Analytics (w/ posthog)
 - [ ] Ratelimiting (w/ upstash)

+## TO Learn

+- [ ] How to manage Images in web in production frontend app and more about images in web.